amida-tech/recruitment-registry/README.md

 4. Repeat Step 2 and 3 in the client directory
 5. Get Postgres up and running
   1. Open Postgres and hit initialize
-6. Modify $PATH before creating database in Postgres
-  1. Call `echo $PATH` to view current path
-  2. If `/Applications/Postgres.app/Contents/Versions/latest/bin`  is not part of your current $PATH call do step i:
-    1. Call `export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/latest/bin`
-7. Create database in Postgres with the command `createdb recreg`
+6. Create database in Postgres with the command `createdb recreg`
-8. Create .env root files in both api and client directories
+7. Create .env root files in both api and client directories
   	1. The contents of the api .env file should be:
 	    ```RECREG_DB_DATABASE=recreg
 	    RECREG_DB_USER= [THIS SHOULD BE YOUR USER ID]
 	    RECREG_DB_PW=TDP#2016!